quic/sense/docs/wiki/sensestudio.md

 can be defined in addition to a default background class.
 Names can be edited by clicking on the edit icon on the card.

 When ready to annotate your videos, click on the "Annotate" button.
-This will automatically process the available videos to:
-1. Extract single frames from your videos
-2. Precompute features on those frames
+On first click the videos in the selected folder will be pre-processed to split the file into individual frames and set up the correct folder structure.
+This may take some time depending on how many videos you have.

 You can then click on the video you want to annotate and be presented with a grid-view of each frame where the appropriate tag can be selected.
 Remember to click `Submit` at the bottom of the page when you are finished to return to the previous page.

-**NOTE:** The model will perform best on annotations that occur after the first 2-3 seconds of the video
+**NOTE:** The model may not perform well on annotations within the first 2-3 seconds of the video and so it is recommended that you collect videos with a small buffer at the beginning.

 ## Training

 Once the dataset has been prepared, you can train your new custom classifier directly from SenseStudio from the `Training` tab.

+## Testing

+To evaluate your model, you can run live inference on your webcam stream or provide a local video for the model to perform predictions on.
+Both options can be found on the "Testing" page.